We are Monzo Bank Limited (“we”, “our”, “us”) and operate under the name of Monzo.

 Just so you know, we can only provide you the above rights for information Monzo holds on you.
 If you choose to accept card payments on requests created from your Monzo Business account, you’ll have opened an account with Stripe.
 For information that Stripe holds on you for processing card payments, please contact Stripe directly at email@example.com.

 We might transfer and store the data we collect from you somewhere outside the European Economic Area (‘EEA’).
 People who work for us or our suppliers outside the EEA might also process your data.
 We may share data with organisations and countries that:

 - The European Commission say have adequate data protection.

 - We’ve agreed standard data protection clauses with.

-If you have a complaint, please contact us through the app or by emailing email@example.com and we’ll do our best to fix the problem.
+If you have a complaint as a Monzo Business customer, please contact us through the app or by emailing firstname.lastname@example.org and we’ll do our best to fix the problem.
 If you’re still not happy, you can refer your complaint to the Financial Ombudsman Service.
 For more details you can visit their website at www.financial-ombudsman.org.uk.

 We’ll post any changes we make to our privacy notice on this page and, if they’re significant changes we’ll let you know by email.